Hôtel-Lamoignon - Mark Ashton Garden: Location

-This site is serviced by the Saint-Paul metro station.
+This site is serviced by the Saint-Paul Metro Station.

 Origins of the name

 The garden takes its name after young British LGBT-activist and Young Communist League general secretary Mark Ashton (1960–1987), by vote of the Council of Paris.

 Description

 The garden was formerly the property of the Hôtel d'Angoulême Lamoignon mansion.

-It is now public place in the center of Le Marais, becoming also a memorial to AIDS victims.
+It is now public place in the center of Le Marais, becoming also a memorial to people who have died from AIDS.

 History

 The public garden was created in 1969, being a dependence of the Bibliothèque historique de la ville de Paris and officially named and inaugurated in 2018, on December 1, during Parisian events of World AIDS Day.